enbility/ship-go/analysis-docs/detailed-analysis/SHIP_1.0.1_ANALYSIS.md

 - No conflict resolution if both claim same role
 - Circular dependency: need connection to assign roles, need roles to establish connection

-### 1.3 Fragment Length Negotiation
+### 1.3 TLS Fragment Length Implementation Challenge

 **Reference**: Section 9.2

 ```
 "Maximum Fragment Length Negotiation Extension SHOULD be supported.
 If used, Maximum Fragment Length Negotiation Extension SHALL only support a length of 1024 bytes."

+"A SHIP node SHALL ensure that the fragment length (TLSPlaintext.length) of outgoing packets
+does not exceed 1024 bytes, even if Fragment Length Negotiation Extension is not supported."
 ```

 **Problems**:
-- Contradicts TLS RFC which allows multiple sizes (512, 1024, 2048, 4096)
+- **Contradicts TLS RFC** which allows multiple sizes (512, 1024, 2048, 4096)
-- No fallback if negotiation fails
+- **No fallback** if negotiation fails
-- Unclear interaction with WebSocket framing
+- **Unclear interaction** with WebSocket framing
+- **Implementation impossibility** in Go (crypto/tls provides no fragment control)
+- **Reality mismatch**: SPINE messages exceed 4KB, requiring hundreds of fragments

+**Implementation Impact**:
+- Go's crypto/tls doesn't support Maximum Fragment Length extension
+- No API to control TLS record sizes
+- WebSocket libraries operate above TLS layer
+- Enforcing 1024-byte fragments would severely degrade performance

+**Real-World Observations**:
+- No reported interoperability issues without this limitation
+- All SHIP implementations must handle large messages anyway
+- Requirement appears to be obsolete from early embedded systems

+**See Also**: [TLS_FRAGMENT_ANALYSIS.md](../specific-issues/TLS_FRAGMENT_ANALYSIS.md) for comprehensive analysis

 ---